-- Odd Numbered Homes-Mon. & Thurs.-6pm to 8pm only - Even Numbered Homes-Tues. & Fri.-6pm to 8pm only - Residents may use one hand held hose, fitted with a spray nozzle, without restriction.
+- •Odd Numbered Homes-Mon. & Thurs.-6pm to 8pm only - •Even Numbered Homes-Tues. & Fri.-6pm to 8pm only - Residents may use one hand held hose, fitted with a spray nozzle, without restriction.

-Preventing Stormwater Pollution
+Working to Prevent Stormwater Pollution

-Stormwater pollution is generated when precipitation from rain and snowmelt flows over land or impervious surfaces (paved streets, parking lots, and rooftops), and does not percolate into the ground.
+Stormwater pollution occurs when precipitation from rain and snowmelt flows over land or impervious surfaces (paved streets, parking lots, and rooftops), and does not percolate into the ground.